 Discussion

-.
+The overall AstVs prevalence was respectively 10.0% and 13.7% in Chirundu and Magweto sites, confirming their circulation in bat populations from Zimbabwe.
 However, compared to studies in other African countries, the observed prevalence was low: Hoarau et al and Lebarbenchon et al detected AstV in 20-22% of individual bats in Mozambique and Madagascar, respectively [21,23].
-This difference in prevalence of AstV compared to other countries can be attributed [21,23].
+This difference in prevalence of AstV compared to other countries can be attributed to different study designs, longitudinal sampling in our case versus transversal studies in Mozambique and Madagascar [21,23].
+Furthermore, these differences could also result from the studied bat species having varying immunological responses and susceptibilities to different viruses [40], and the different localities resulting in subtle changes that may impact the infection dynamics.

 In Chirundu site increasing RNA-AstV prevalences were observed from the lactation to the 4-6 months old juvenile seasons with 21.2% of RNA-AstV detection during the latter.
 Astroviruses have been described to display seasonal variations in prevalence [23].
-Drexler et al observed different peaks of astrovirus detection associated with different stages of the reproductive season with peaks correlating to maternal aggregations during breeding season and after parturition season due to establishment of a susceptible subpopulation of weaned new-born bats who did not yet have their own adaptive immunity [24].
-In our study the prevalence was high during some of the months compared to overall prevalence, which might be related to the effect of on the shedding of viruses, as demonstrated for other viruses.
+Drexler et al observed different peaks of astrovirus detection associated with different stages of the reproductive season with peaks correlating to maternal aggregations during breeding season and after parturition season due to establishment of a susceptible sub-population of weaned new-born bats who did not yet have their own adaptive immunity [24].
+In our study the prevalence was high during some of the months compared to overall prevalence, which might be related to the effect of reproductive cycle stages on the shedding of viruses, as demonstrated for other viruses.
+In another study the reproductive season with juveniles and immature individuals showed a very high prevalence of CoV as compared to prevalences in the absence of juveniles and presence of sexually mature bats thus suggesting different stages of the reproduction having effect on viral shedding [31, 41–43].
 In this study we observed a similar trend for AstVs for one of the study sites.
-Furthermore, Mendenhall et al, also identified the bat juvenile stage as exhibiting a greater viral burden than any other stage of the reproductive season [43].
+Furthermore, Mendenhall et al, also identified the bat juvenile stage as exhibiting a greater AstVs viral burden than any other stage of the reproductive season [43].
 The range of prevalence observed during the highest peaks coincides with the ≥20% overall AstV detection reported by Hoarau et al [21] during the time of their sampling in February and May.
-Here we observe a peak during the 4-6 months old juvenile season in Chirundu site which corresponds to a high influx of immunologically immature individuals in the bat population, similar to the what is observed in the Chidoti et al, (2022) for CoV infection [].
+Here we observe a peak during the 4-6 months old juvenile season in Chirundu site which corresponds to a high influx of immunologically immature individuals in the bat population, similar to the what is observed in the Chidoti et al, (2022) for CoV infection [31].